digiltd/oh-rtd-test/How-to-release-openHAB.md

         git push origin master --tags
 1. Switch to the root directoy of openHAB

+### Manual Steps to walk through after the Release-Build

+* check if start.sh and start_debug.sh has been unpacked with correct file permissions (0755)
+* Issue a rough Smoke-Test (unpack runtime and demo, start runtime, access Classic-UI)

 ### Channels to inform about the new Release

 1. News-Section on index.html